matuteiglesias/journal/content/Dev/2025-07-08_Developed_Multi-Tenant_SaaS_Architecture_with_Depl.md

 **Session Goal:**
-The goal of this session was to explore and plan the development of a multi-tenant SaaS architecture using [[Streamlit]], FastAPI, and other cloud services.
+The goal of this session was to explore and plan the development of a multi-tenant SaaS architecture using Streamlit, FastAPI, and other cloud services.
 The session aimed to outline the necessary steps for transitioning from [[CLI]] tools to a scalable SaaS application.

 **Key Activities:**
-- Discussed the limitations of [[Streamlit]] for multi-user support and evaluated options for implementing multi-tenancy, including minimal authentication and backend integration with JWT.
+- Discussed the limitations of Streamlit for multi-user support and evaluated options for implementing multi-tenancy, including minimal authentication and backend integration with JWT.
 - Outlined a strategic plan for transitioning [[CLI]] tools to a multi-user SaaS architecture, considering architectural changes and technology stack options.
 - Compared Hugging Face Spaces and Google Cloud Platform for deploying FastAPI applications, analyzing pros and cons for each.
 - Developed a six-phase sprint plan for SaaS development, detailing goals, tasks, and deliverables from prototype to paywall implementation.